oren/oren.github.io/adoption-programs/adoption-program-1/tutorial-1/README.md

-# Tutorial 1
+# Tutorial 1 - build your first bot
-This 10 minutes tutorial you will build a program that prints 問天地好在 3 times.
+In this tutorial you will create a program that prints 'Hello World' in chinese 3 times.
 You'll use the Crystal programming language to build it.

+Time: 10 minutes

 ## Step 1.
 Install Crystal
 ```